T-AbdelAlim/CraniumPy/README.md

 ![Reconstruction](resources/CraniumPy_info.png)

 ## Usage
-Three anatomical landmarks  selected (Nasion, LH tragus, RH tragus) that need to be located by the user for registration.
+Three anatomical landmarks (Nasion, LH tragus, RH tragus) need to be located by the user for registration.
 The mesh is then registered to an average normal template (https://dined3d.io.tudelft.nl/en/mannequin/tool).

 Based on a single transverse slice (at maximum head depth), cephalometric measurements are automatically extracted and plotted on the 3D model.